poonam2309/kubernates-assignment/README.md

 # kubernates-assignment
-This application is
+This Nodejs application is deployed on AWS Elastic Kubernates Service

-Deploy Nodejs application in kubernates
+The AWS EKS service is created using ekctl command.

+### Login into ECR public repository
 ```[ec2-user@ip-172-31-43-105 ~]$ aws ecr-public get-login-password --region us-east-1 | sudo docker login --username AWS --password-stdin public.ecr.aws/p6z1k1w3
 WARNING!
 Your password will be stored unencrypted in /root/.docker/config.json.
 Configure a credential helper to remove this warning.
 See